Virtual assistant

 Ideal for high flow rates such as irrigation.

-Note 3 types according to mounting:
+Caution: 3 types depending on mounting:

 - Horizontal